|Nov 16||Thursday Powerball||1122||Nov 16||33,18,11,3,36,6||5|

-Thursday Powerball may at first seem the most difficult of all Australian lotto games to win, however, using correct investment strategies and combined of course with a little luck, the game is quite simple and enjoyable to play.
+Thursday night Powerball may at first seem the most difficult of all Australian lotto games to win, however, using correct investment strategies and combined of course with a little luck, the game is quite simple and enjoyable to play.
 Our Thursday Powerball Guide will help players determine the primary rules of the game and the different modes available for play.

 As of March 1, 2013, a change was made to the way Powerball is played.
 The new Powerball requires a player to select 6 numbers between 1 and 40 and then 1 Powerball number between the numbers 1 and 20.
 To win Division 1 under the new rules, the player must match all 7 numbers (ie: the 6 winning numbers plus the powerball number) as drawn by authorised government Lottery officials during the draw.
 This additional winning number has created an 8th Division prize when successfully matching 2 winning numbers plus the Powerball on your powerball ticket.

 Players can Select and Purchase their Thursday Powerball tickets online in various ways eg:

 A basic or 'Standard' Powerball game is played by choosing six (6) numbers from a selection of 1 to 40 and one (1) Powerball number from a selection of 1 to 20.
 Seven (7) numbers are randomly selected by lottery officials in the Powerball draw, comprising six (6) winning numbers and one (1) powerball number.
 If your (7) numbers match the first six (6) numbers and (1) Powerball number as drawn out by the government officials, then you will win or certainly share in the Powerball 1st Division prize pool.